Logarithmic Gromov-Witten theory with expansions: Virtual semistable reduction

 Recall that $(X,D)$ is a toroidal pair without self intersection.
 In this section, we establish Theorem~\ref{thm: transverse-maps}.
 The moduli spaces $\Kbar^\lambda_\Gamma(\cdot)$ are first constructed when the target is the Artin fan of $X$, and then for $X$ itself in Section~\ref{sec: maps-from-subs}.
 The transversality is established in Lemma~\ref{thm: transversality}.
 The virtual class is discussed in Section~\ref{sec: vir-class}.

 The procedure in this section has been used before, for instance in~\cite{AW,CMR14b,R15b}.
-For maps to an unobstructed target, the tropical subdivisions produce toroidal modifications of the moduli spaces.
+When the moduli space of maps is logarithmically unobstructed, for instance when considering genus $0$ logarithmic maps to toric varieties, subdivisions of the tropical moduli spaces produce toroidal modifications of the geometric moduli spaces.
 If $(X,D)$ is replaced with its Artin fan $\mathcal A_X$, the moduli space of maps becomes a toroidal embedding in the smooth topology.
 This toroidal embedding maps to an associated cone stack.
 Subdivisions from the previous section are applied to this cone stack, and then pulled back to maps $X$ itself.
 We now formalize the idea.